Bachelor of Agriculture

 Mandatory intensive schools may be a requirement of some of the units in this course.
 See Unit Catalogue for specific requirements.

-Recommended studies: Biology and/or Chemistry.
+Recommended studies are Agriculture, Biology and/or Chemistry.

 For students without the recommended background knowledge, the School offers introductory units in Chemistry and Mathematics.

 12 weeks of approved practical industry experience during university vacation periods.
 For further information refer to the School of Environmental and Rural Science Practical Experience webpage.